reynaldjoabet/BackendAuthentication/README.md

 Ensure that your DNS records are correctly configured to point the subdomains (app.example.com and api.example.com) to the appropriate servers or hosting environments.
 This typically involves creating A or CNAME records in your DNS provider's dashboard.

+`sudo -i -u postgres` to switch to this user
+`psql` to connect to Postgres with user
+`dscl . list /Users` to list all users on mac